Carlosbogo/MOOEasyTool/Readme.md

 ### Planning:

 * Code efficient benchmark functions and separate them from main
-* Write output files of the experiments

 ### Backlog:

+* More efficient search of acquisition function optimum?
+* Several samples for each iteration?
+* Implement constrains
 * Improve usage of bounds (each input variable its own bound)
     * NOTE: Transform input variables instead of bounds?
 * Code and add many acquisition functions
-* Implement constrains
-* More efficient search of acquisition function optimum?
-* Several samples for each iteration?